 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

 Identification of specific item; Date (if known); Alice M. Ditson Fund records; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.

 Selected Related Material-- at Columbia

-Audio materials originally recorded under the auspices of The Alice M. Ditson Fund of Columbia University were digitized in 2006 and are available onsite in the music library.
+Audio materials originally recorded under the auspices of The Alice M. Ditson Fund of Columbia University were digitized in 2006.
+They are linked in series VIII below, and are also available onsite in the music library.
 CLIO records for individual recordings can be found with the search string "Ditson Fund Recordings Archive".
 The original physical recording media are managed by RBML as the "Ditson Music Deposit", and may only be accessed by PRD.
 For more information about the recordings, see https://library.columbia.edu/locations/music/ditson.html.

 Office of the President (Central Files), Columbia University Archives.

 Historical Subject Files, Columbia University Archives.